Loss Allocations When All Capital Accounts Are Zero: What Happens Next

 This is not an edge case.
 It is the standard fact pattern for virtually every real estate partnership with a mortgage.
 The debt structure and the specific language in the operating agreement control every K-1 from that point forward.

-If you are preparing K-1s for a leveraged partnership and you have not classified the liabilities, tracked minimum gain, and confirmed the operating agreement supports your allocations, you are guessing.
-Here are the red flags we look for in operating agreements when evaluating whether the tax provisions will hold up.
+For any leveraged partnership, classifying the liabilities, tracking minimum gain, and confirming the operating agreement supports your allocations are the key steps.
+Here are the items we look for in operating agreements when evaluating whether the tax provisions are complete.

 Want the complete toolkit?